wballard/VariableSky/index.markdown

 * You don't want to be locked into a proprietary cloud

 ## Solution
-**Variable Sky** is all about building single page applications with a realtime server designed to easily store what you are already working with _JavaScript variables_.
+[Variable Sky][varsky] is all about building single page applications with a realtime server designed to easily store what you are already working with _JavaScript variables_.
 You make the client app, VarServer does the rest.
 Fully open source.
 No specified UI framework.